lynxkor/lynxkor/README.md

-- 👋 Hi, I’m @lynxkor
+- 👋 Hi, I’m @lynxkor.
-- 👀 I’m interested in ...
+- 👀 I’m interested in automobile manufacturing, motorcycles, mountain climbing, marathons, cooking, and string weaving.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning .net 8/10, welding, and carpentry
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nature
-- 📫 How to reach me ... lynx.kor@163.com
+- 📫 How to reach me is lynx.kor@163.com

 <!---
 lynxkor/lynxkor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.